accesscode-2-1/unit-4/lessons/7_CoreJava.md

 System.out.println(Store.URL);
 ```

-> **Hint:** A non-final static field should almost never be `public`.
+> :star: **Hint:** A non-final static field should almost never be `public`.
 If necessary, provide a static accessor method.

 ## Static methods